 Jump to ↓

-Cloud contact centers offer a flexible, scalable, and cost-effective solution to help your business exceed customer expectations.
+Cloud contact centers are flexible, scalable, and cost-effective solutions to help your business exceed customer expectations while increasing agent engagement.

-In this article, we will explore the benefits of cloud contact centers, the essential features to look for, and how to choose the right provider for your business.
+In this article, we explore the benefits of cloud contact centers, essential features to look for, and how to choose the right provider for your business.

 What is a Cloud Contact Center?

-A cloud contact center is a centralized digital communication space that is hosted and managed by a third-party provider on remote servers.
-It allows businesses to manage customer interactions via multiple channels (e.g. inbound and outbound calls, email, chat, and social media) using cloud-based software solutions otherwise known as Contact Center as a Service (CCaaS).
+A cloud contact center is a centralized business communications platform hosted and managed by a third-party provider offsite, on remote servers.
+It allows businesses to manage and optimize customer interactions across voice and digital channels like inbound/outbound calling, website chat, social media messaging, SMS, and email.

 How Does a Cloud Contact Center Work?

-A cloud contact center typically works by routing customer interactions (e.g. phone calls, emails, chats, and social media messages) to agents who are equipped with the necessary training and resources to resolve the customer's issue.
-The omnichannel routing is typically done using advanced algorithms that take into account factors like agent availability, interaction type, and the priority of the customer's request.
+A cloud contact center works by routing customer interactions (e.g. phone calls, emails, chats, and social media messages) to the best available agents equipped with the necessary training and resources to resolve the customer's issue.
+Users can access their cloud contact center on desktop and mobile devices (or compatible hardware) inside and outside of a physical office space.

 Difference Between On-Premise and Cloud Contact Center